BDC Hamburger Icon

 How to be adaptable in the workplace

-If you’re feeling the desire to become more adaptable or have been told you need to be more flexible, realize that the above benefits are well within your reach, but they may take a little practice.
-Here are some dos and don’ts to help get you there.
+If you want to become more adaptable in the workplace or have been told you need to be more flexible, realize that the above benefits are well within your reach, but they may take a little practice.
+Here are some tips to get you there.

 Changes in the workplace are inevitable.
-How you handle those changes can indicate the difference between a leader and a follower.
+How you handle those changes can show whether you’re a leader or a follower.
 Help team members see the positive side of change.
 Show confidence in decisions instead of worrying about the outcomes.
 Focus on increasing communication to keep people on the same page and improve efficiency.
 Take an active role in what’s going on rather than letting things just happen.

 FYIDid you know